jamf/jamf_entries_menu_manager/README.md

 * Channels can be reorganized into 1-3 columns.
 * Channels can be rearranged in a custom order.
 They must be either root-level or nested one level under another Channel or under a Title.
 * Custom titles can be added to output text in the Entries menu.
-Titles must be root-level, must not be blank, and must have at least one child Channel.
+Titles must be root-level, have at least one Channel, and not be blank.
 * If a user does not have access to a given channel, the nesting will automatically resolve itself in the Entries menu.
-  * *i.e. if they do not have access to a parent channel, then any child channels become root nodes.
-And if they do not have access to all child channels of a Title, then the Title is hidden too.*
+  * *i.e. If they do not have access to a parent channel, then any child channels become root nodes.
+If they do not have access to all child channels of a Title, then the entire Title is hidden.*
 * If new channels are added to the CMS, they are automatically added to the bottom of the first column.
 They can then be rearranged via the add-on Settings.
 * If existing channels are removed from the CMS, they will be removed from the Entries menu as expected.
 Nesting will automatically resolve itself, depending on any parent/children that Channel had.